kazijawad/bonsai/README.md

 The program can be built using Clang on C++11 by running the `build.sh` script.
 This will output the program to `bin/path-tracer`.

-To run the built path tracer on the existing scene, the `run.sh` script can be used.
+The `run.sh` script can be used to run the path tracer on the existing scene.